Your gift makes a Difference

 School of Molecular Biosciences Development Fund

-Donations made to the general fund will help support the areas of greatest need as determined by the school’s director.
+Donations made to the School of Molecular Bioscience’s general fund will help support the areas of greatest need as determined by the school’s director.
 Funds have been used to support travel to meetings, seminar speakers, the annual school retreat, and more.Support This Fund

 James L. Seabrandt Memorial Graduate Fellowship in Environmental Microbiology